leandromaf/cv/README.md

 * Design and Development of a Computer Vision system to detect digital overlaid graphics and text on screen
   * Lead and design data labeling process through AWS Sagemaker Ground Truth
   * Model training and optimization on Sagemaker Notebooks and Training jobs
-  * Deployment as serverless endpoint on AWS Sagemaker infrastructure
+  * Deployment as server-less endpoint on AWS Sagemaker infrastructure
-  * Colaboration with Backend engieers to use this endpoint in the product
+  * Collaboration with Backend engineers to use this endpoint in the product
 * Design and Development of a Computer Vision system to cluster images and shots as being part of the same scene
-   * Problem and dataset definition, metrics proposal, state of the art review and solution proposal
+   * Problem and dataset definition, metrics proposal, state-of-the-art review, and solution proposal
    * Lead and design data labeling process through AWS Sagemaker Ground Truth
-   * State of the art Vision Transformers (ViT) models experimentation and customization
+   * State-of-the art Vision Transformers (ViT) models experimentation and customization
       * [VTCC](https://github.com/jackkoling/vtcc)
       * [SwinViT](https://huggingface.co/docs/transformers/model_doc/swin)
   * Implementation of a pipeline for model evaluation and version comparison
 * Design and Development of a Computer Vision system Proof of Concept to re-identify all instances of a query object in a video
-  * Problem and dataset definition, metrics proposal, state of the art review and solution proposal
+  * Problem and dataset definition, metrics proposal, state-of-the-art review, and solution proposal
-  * Benchamrk evaluation dataset building from multiple sources
+  * Benchamark evaluation dataset building from multiple sources
-  * State of the art models experimentation and customization
+  * State-of-the-art models experimentation and customization
       * [PersonalizeSAM](https://github.com/ZrrSkywalker/Personalize-SAM)
       * [DINOV2](https://github.com/facebookresearch/dinov2)
   * Implementation of a Proof of concept inference pipeline for model evaluation
+* Collaborate in the implementation and deployment of Machine Learning services based on pre-trained and open-source Large Language and Multi modal models used to understand, describe, and perform zero-shot classification on images and videos.

 ### [Eventbrite](https://www.eventbrite.com/)

 #### Senior Data Scientist (August 2020 - January 2022)

-Data Analysis, design and experimentation of Predictive Models using Python for:
+Data Analysis, design, and experimentation of Predictive Models using Python for:

-* Development and deployment of Personalized event receommendations model
+* Development and deployment of Personalized events recommendation models
 * Event pages impressions prediction and analysis
 * Multi-touch marketing channel attribution
 * Creator profile page engagement prediction